-Each column value is assigned to only one of the above categories.
+Each column value is assigned to only one of the preceding categories.
 Values that have invalid binary representation are classified only as such even if their lengths exceed column or data type limit after conversion.
 As conversion of invalid character codes usually yields the default replacement character, which has a three-byte representation in AL32UTF8 and UTF8, the length expansion issues are not rare among values with invalid representation.
-Because the DMU let you ignore invalid representation issues and force conversion of a column (see "Ignoring Convertibility Issues"), you should be aware that forcefully converted values with invalid binary representation may be additionally truncated.
+Because the DMU let you ignore invalid representation issues and force conversion of a column, you should be aware that forcefully converted values with invalid binary representation may be additionally truncated.
 You can compare the value of the Maximum Post-Conversion Length property of the column with the column and data type length limits to see if the truncation will take place.
-See "Column Properties: Scanning" for more information about the property.

 This release of the DMU supports Oracle Database 12c extended data type limit where the maximum size limit for

 VARCHAR2 has been increased to 32767 bytes.
 The extended type limit guarantees that